saago/SafeNet-Family/README.md

 ## ⚠️ Honest Limitations (Please Read)

-You mentioned everyone on the PC has Administrator rights and you want to block everyone, including yourself.
+Everyone on the PC has Administrator rights and you want to block everyone, including yourself.
 Be aware:

 *   **Admin Override:** Anything an Administrator sets, they can undo.
 The hourly re-apply task reverts accidental changes but is not a lock against a determined admin user.
 *   **Hermetic Setup:** Create a **separate Administrator account** with a private password.
 Demote everyday accounts to **Standard user**.
 Standard users cannot change DNS, edit hosts files, or alter policies.